DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Payment

-The international relocation payment (IRP) cannot be made before you take up your teacher training place or teaching job.
+The international relocation payment (IRP) cannot be paid to you in advance, before you take up your teacher training place or teaching job.
 This is because eligibility requirement checks can only be completed after you’ve arrived in England.

 In order to be paid the IRP, you must have a UK bank account in your name (this can be digital).
 The IRP cannot be paid into a building society account (building societies are financial institutions owned by members that offer banking services).